fredaguiar/ecommerce-strapi/README.md

 - Use this fake Credit Card #: 4242424242424242
 - Enter a date in the future.
 - For the remaining fields, enter any info.
+- Problem!
+After placing an order in dev mode, it redirects to port 8080. http://localhost:8080/confirmation, which leads to a blank page.
+This error still needs to be addressed.

 <br/>